by Kate Harveston

 Switching to Cleaner Eating Regardless of Lifestyle

 Whether you identify as a vegan, a carnivore or anywhere in between, eating a low-carb, high-protein diet comes with considerable health benefits.
 If you prefer the carnivore diet you just need to be aware of its downsides and you should always remember to pick healthier options rather than processed meats.
 Those suffering from insulin resistance often find switching to a low-carb diet helps alleviate their symptoms.
 Opting for an extremely low-carb plan, if limited in duration, can jump-start weight loss in many individuals who otherwise struggle to keep off added pounds.
+These twenty recipes should give you that good start towards living a healthier lifestyle.
+As you see, eating healthy doesn’t have to be boring as there are many different meal options you can explore to come up with healthy meals.

 Roughly 60 per cent of American adults currently weigh in as overweight or obese.
 Those carrying too much extra fat increase their risks of high blood pressure and other cardiovascular diseases.
 They also increase their risks of developing certain cancers, such as colorectal cancer.